AKA

 - Disinformation – inaccurate, unverified, or false Information that is spread for malicious purposes

 - Knowledge – know-how, based on information synthesized over time and across contexts (A much more nuanced appreciation of popular meanings of Knowledge might be gleaned by searching the term in the Comprehensive Index.
-See also a more detailed definition on the Key Terms page.)
+See also a more detailed definition on the Key Terms page.
+As well, see Deep vs. Surface Learning for some popular subcategories of Knowledge.)

 - Wisdom – know-why, grounded in situated understandings, historical perspectives, critical reflection, and other applied and connected knowledge (See also Wisdom (Sagacity; Sapience), under Well-Being Discourses.)